h2r/LaNPM-Dataset/README.md

 * More details on all the command-line arguments can be found at `./models/train/train_seq2seq.py`

 **Running inference:**

+This assumes it is run on a machine with a GUI in order to run the AI2THOR simulator, i.e. it was not run on a headless machine.

 ```
 python models/eval/eval_seq2seq.py --model_path ./models/main_models/alfred/exp/model:seq2seq_im_mask_discrete_relative_fold1/best_test.pth --gpu --model models.model.seq2seq_im_mask --pp_data ./models/main_models/alfred/data/feats_discrete_relative_fold1 --split_keys 'data/splits/split_keys_discrete_relative_fold1.json'
 ```